 The term grammar school is applied to a maintained school that had selective admission arrangements on the basis of high ability for all or a substantial proportion of its intake at the beginning of the 1997-98 school year.
-A Library briefing, SN07070, provides information on grammar schools.
+A Library briefing, Recent policy developments: Grammar schools in England, SN07070, provides information on grammar schools.